 When you come to Gaia House you are staying in a centre that has been created and is supported by the generosity of those who have practised here before you.
-The house was purchased through the donations of countless students, and can only be run through the generosity of our volunteer staff.
-The teachers share this firm commitment to the principle of Dana rather than asking a fee for leading retreats.
-This system is true of all Insight Meditation Centres in the West.
-The fee you pay for a retreat at Gaia House is just enough to enable us to provide food, accommodation, the structure of the retreat centre, and to cover teacher travel expenses.
+The house was purchased through the donations of countless students and continues to be supported by the generosity of our residential service community and volunteers.
+The teachers share a firm commitment to the principle of dana, rather than asking for a fee for leading retreats.
+This system is true of most Insight Meditation centres in the West.
+Any dana offering you make supports the very life and sustainability of the Dharma teachings.